Audited annual report 2020

 |210 821

-Differences between comparative information of unaudited financial results for the year ended 31 December 2020 presented in this report and interim financial results of 2020, which were published on 26 February 2021
+Differences between audited financial results for the year ended 31 December 2020 and interim financial results of 2020, which were published on 26 February 2021

 Consolidated statement of comprehensive income